-j) If your organization conducts competency assessment:
+- j) If your organization conducts competency assessment: - i.

-i.
 Describe the methodology used to evaluate competency.

-The Alliance conducts the Physiotherapy Competency Examination used by the College.
-The examination contains a written component and clinical component to evaluate applicant competency.
+The Alliance conducts the Physiotherapy Competency Examination used by all provincial physiotherapy regulators (except Quebec).
+The examination contains a written component and clinical component to objectively evaluate applicant competency.